LSI (Latent Semantic Indexing) keywords are an important part of SEO.

 SEO Benefits of LSI Keywords

 There are trillions of Google searches every year.
-And some of them have never been searched.
+And some of them have never been searched (specifically, 15% of the total).

-Because of this, Google is constantly improving its algorithm to better understand related keywords in relation to a certain topic:
+Because of this, Google is constantly improving its algorithm to better understand related terms about a certain topic:

 So, adding these terms to your content can give these SEO benefits: